georgevelasco/about_me/docs/product_container/Product_2.md

 <strong>The discovery</strong> - 80% of latency depended on 3rd party APIs.
 Duffel search speed could be addressed in two very different approaches: a design choice, and a technical solution.

-<strong>The result </strong> - Given dependencies, we created a long-pull endpoint to allow users to improve Time to Interactive of their applications and load the long-tail of results in parallel.
+<strong>The result </strong> - Two fold solution: First, we modified our customer onboarding playbook to address search speed at the design stage.
+Second, we created a long-pull endoint to accelerate application's Time to Interactive.

 </div>